 The bench of Justices Indu Malhotra and Sanjiv Khanna on 16th August 2019 in Sunita Tokas & Anr.
 Versus New India Insurance Co.
 Ltd. & Anr reiterated that age of deceased is the fabric in deciding enhancement of compensation granted through Motor Accident Claims Tribunal, Patiala House Courts, New Delhi.

-The Appellants filed the Claim Petition before the MACT, Patiala House Courts, New Delhi, claiming compensation at the loss of life of their son.
+The Appellants filed the Claim Petition before the MACT, Patiala House Courts, New Delhi, claiming compensation for the loss of life of their son.
 The MACT vide Award dated 25.05.2009 granted compensation of Rs.
-14,87, one hundred forty/ along with interest @7% p.A.
+14,87, one hundred forty/ along with interest @7% p.a.
 To the AppellantClaimants.
 The Aggrieved through the aforesaid Award Appellants filed before the Delhi High Court for enhancement of reimbursement.
 The Respondent – Insurance Company also filed a crossattraction for reduction of reimbursement.
 The High Court reduced the quantity of reimbursement offered through the MACT to Rs.
 Nine,25,000/.